mattermost/docs/source/overview/architecture.rst

 A proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
 Mattermost recommends using a proxy in front of Mattermost to increase security, performance and the ability to monitor and shape traffic connecting to Mattermost:

 - **Security**: A proxy server can manage Secure Socket Layer (TLS/SSL) encryption and set policy on how network traffic will be routed to the Mattermost server.
-- **Performance**: In a high availability configuration the proxy server balances network load across multiple Mattermost servers for optimized performance.
+- **Performance**: In a high-availability configuration, the proxy server balances the network load across multiple Mattermost servers for optimized performance.
 A hardware proxy with dedicated devices for processing SSL encryption and decryption can also be used to increase performance.
-- **Monitoring**: A proxy server can monitor connection traffic and record the traffic in standard audit logs that common monitoring tools like Kibana and Splunk can consume and report on.
-Some of the events that can be captured include file uploads and downloads which are not tracked by the Mattermost Server logging process.
+- **Monitoring**: A proxy server can monitor connection traffic and record traffic in standard audit logs that common monitoring tools like Kibana and Splunk can consume and report on.
+Some of the events that can be captured include file uploads and downloads, which are not tracked by the Mattermost Server logging process.

 Mattermost provides documentation and support for the `NGINX proxy <https://www.nginx.com/>`_.
-For informaton on how to install and configure NGINX for your environment see `our guide <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_.
+For informaton on how to install and configure NGINX for your environment, see `our guide <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_.
 Mattermost also unofficially supports other proxies including `Apache 2 <https://docs.mattermost.com/install/config-apache2.html>`_.

 .. image:: ../images/architecture_with_proxy.png